quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

 # IB9JHO: Barrier Option Pricing

 ## Project Overview
-This project focuses on the quantitative pricing of barrier options—derivatives whose outcomes depend on whether an asset’s price breaches a set barrier during its life.
+This project focuses on the quantitative pricing of barrier options derivatives whose outcomes depend on whether an asset’s price breaches a set barrier during its life.
 Our approach employs Monte Carlo simulation enhanced by variance reduction techniques to obtain precise and efficient pricing estimates.
 The methods implemented include:

 - **Naive Monte Carlo (GBM)**
 - **Antithetic Variates**